-This itinerary coincides with the 10th mile of the Via Appia Antica and is located in the communes of Marino and Ciampino.
-One of the least known sections of the Appian Way, in ancient times it was lined with many tombs and more utilitarian buildings, only a few remains of which have survived.
+This itinerary runs southwards along the 10th mile of the Via Appia Antica and is located in the commune of Ciampino.
+In ancient Roman times, this section of the Appian Way was lined with many tombs, only a few remains of which have come down to us today.
+One of the most impressive is a huge tomb known as "La Mola" (the Mill), its size probably reflecting the status of its owner.
+There were also more utilitarian buildings.
+After the underpass of the Rome-Velletri railroad, built during the reign of pope Pius IX, in fact, you come to the interesting remains of a bath-house, in good state of preservation, which must have been very popular, in Roman times, with the many travellers along the Appian Way.

-The itinerary begins at Santa Maria delle Mole; the first monument you come to is an interesting bath-house, in good state of preservation, which must have been very popular, in Roman times, with the many travellers along the Appian Way.
-After underpassing the Rome-Velletri railroad, built during the reign of pope Pius IX, you come to a huge tomb known as "La Mola" (the Mill), its size probably reflecting the status of its owner.
-Alongside the archaeological remains, the itinerary is also interesting for its natural features, such as the Fosso del Cipollaro, one of the many streams that cross the Archaeological Park of the Appia Antica, named for the onion crops typically grown in the surrounding fields until the mid-20th century.
-From Via delle Capanne di Marino you may continue the itinerary northwards by following the map.
+Alongside the archaeological remains the itinerary is also interesting for its natural features, such as the Fosso del Cipollaro, one of the many streams that cross the Archaeological Park of the Appia Antica, named after the onions typically grown in the surrounding fields until the mid-20th century.

+From Santa Maria delle Mole you may take other itineraries across the Park by following the map.